pyvisa/pyvisa/docs/getting.rst

 PyVISA has no additional dependencies except Python_ itself.
 In runs on Python 2.6+ and 3.2+.

+.. warning:: PyVISA works with 32- and 64- bit Python and can deal with 32- and 64-bit VISA libraries without any extra configuration.
+What PyVISA cannot do is open a 32-bit VISA library while running in 64-bit Python (or the other way around).

+   **You need to make sure that the Python and VISA library have the same bitness**

 You can install it using pip_::

     $ pip install pyvisa